 You're welcome to test our work.
 But pleases remember that the classifications presented on this web site do not replace in any ways the versions distributed by their original maintainers.

 Caliper hosts statistical classifications in RDF.
-What is the data/metadata model?
+What modelling is adopted?

 - items are skos:Concept, endowed with labels in different languages, definitions, notation, documentation notes (change, editorial, history...)